catdog905/task_tracker/README.md

 # Task tracker
-Web API fore storing and managing data of project list
+Web API for storing and managing data of project list
 ## Used technologies
 - Programming language
   - Java